How AI is Revolutionizing Education and Learning?

 Artificial Intelligence is expected to grow by 47.5% in the US education sector from 2017 to 2021.
 The statistics are drawn from the Artificial Intelligence Market in the US Education Sector report.
 Although the critical presence of tutors and teachers are irreplaceable, AI will bring about a change in their job and to the educational best practices.

-Here are some of the areas in education and learning where AI can help
+Here are some of the areas in education and learning where AI can help.

 Teacher and AI collaboration

-With the maturation in AI in the educational field, it is expected to fill the gaps in teaching and learning, driving efficiency and personalization in the educational system.
+With the maturation of AI in the educational field, it is expected to fill the gaps in teaching and learning, driving efficiency and personalization in the educational system.
 It leverages the best attributes of teachers and machines, bringing about the best outcome for students.

 Differentiated, individualized learning